moodymudskipper/unglue/README.md

 development
 -----------

--   only works now with curly braces, as I was lazy in some parts of the code and coded them in hard.
--   doubling the curly brace to escape it doesn't work as in glue
+-   doubling the curly brace to escape it in the pattern doesn't work as in glue
--   curly braces used in the regex make the function crash

-So at the time it's not possible tu use patterns such as `"I have {\\d{2}} apples"` and no workaround.
-Nothing unsolvable though.